McSherry/AppsAgainstHumanity/README.md

 Apps Against Humanity, Copyright 2013 (c) Johan Geluk, Liam McSherry

+_Cards Against Humanity_ is a trademark of Cards Against Humanity, LLC.
+Apps Against Humanity is in no way associated.

 ###Contributing
 Whilst AAH is mainly a side project, some contributions are appreciated.
 Additional decks, such as those from _Crabs Adjust Humidity_ and others in that vein, are appreciated, as well as corrections (typos, etc) to current decks of cards.